neilyboy/buzz_uploader/README.md

   - `Backspace`: Go to parent directory

 - **File Operations**
-  - `Space`: Select/deselect the highlighted file
+  - `x`: Select/deselect the highlighted file
   - `a`: Select all files in the current directory
   - `c`: Clear all selections
   - `u`: Upload selected files